LawtonSoft/SocialCite/README.md

 With a minimalistic approach towards CMS, SocialCite is focused towards you, the developer.

-For more info, visit the documentation and FAQs, or download SocialCite.
+For more info, visit the <a href="http://www.lawtonsoft.com/projects/socialcite/documentation">documentation</a> and <a href="http://www.lawtonsoft.com/projects/socialcite/faqs">FAQs</a>.